-- Make sure you are using a supported web browser and operating system (see above)
+- Make sure you are using a supported web browser and operating system.

-- Ensure you have either DISABLED pop-up blockers or created an exception so that your browser will allow pop-ups from https://uc.sumtotal.host.
-(Edge, Chrome, Firefox, IE, Safari)
+- Either disable pop-up blockers or create an exception so that the browser will allow pop-ups from https://uc.sumtotal.host.

 - Exit a course using the Exit link from the course menu when available.
 If needed, wait for the course to indicate it is okay to close the browser window before doing so.
-Closing the window too soon may prevent the course from reporting progress back to the system server.
+Closing a course window too soon may prevent it from reporting progress back to the system server.

 - Save a screenshot of your quiz results and/or completion confirmation screen.

-- Plug-Ins, Extensions, or Toolbars: If you have installed any add-ons, plug-ins, or toolbars in your browser, especially those designed to protect privacy, these may interfere with the system's ability to record your progress and/or eCourse functionality.
+- Enable & Clear Cookies: You can view this setting in the browser’s security dialog box.
+Clearing the browser's cookies can often resolve unexpected performance issues.
+Note, some privacy add-ons block cookies.
+If you have installed any add-ons, plug-ins, or toolbars in your browser, especially those designed to protect privacy by blocking cookies, these may interfere with the system's ability to record your progress and/or eCourse functionality.
 You may want to disable them while attempting to complete online courses or use a browser without such.

 - Devices must have a screen resolution of at least 1024x768.

-NOTE: Currently there are limited eCourses available via the mobile app, which has limited functionality.
-You cannot register to in-person courses via the app.
+NOTE: There are limited eCourses available via the mobile app.
+The app has limited functionality, e.g., registration to in-person courses is not available.
 We recommend using a desktop or laptop, or a tablet running Windows 10, to access the UC Learning Center.